on-chain-unlock/ocu-sdk-test/README.md

 if (!Core_Init()) {
     Core_RegisterRoute("claim", CORE_ROLE_NONE, "CLAIM DEVICE", nullptr, false);
     // ... start server, wait for NONE_ACCESS log entry ...
+    // ...
+POST /provision to producer server ...
+    // ... on 409: abort and signal error ...
-    // ... send address to producer, poll GetNftInfo, then restart ...
+    // ... on 200/201: poll GetNftInfo until minted == true, then write vault and restart ...
 }
 ```

 The `/claim` route exists only during the provisioning window.
 Once the vault is written and the NFT is on-chain, the device reboots into normal operation with ADMIN authentication active.
 The route is never registered again.

 > **Note:** this is a reference design, not a mandatory pattern.
-The producer server endpoint, the polling strategy, and the claim window duration are all implementation choices left to the integrator.
+The producer server endpoint, the polling strategy, the claim window duration, and the hardware error signaling are all implementation choices left to the integrator.

 ---